Diving chamber: Structure and layout

+Pressure vessel

-The pressure vessel is the main structural component, and includes the shell of the main chamber, and if present, the shells of fore-chamber and medical or stores lock.
+The pressure vessel is the main structural component, and includes the shell of the main chamber, and if present, the shells of fore-chamber and medical or supply lock.
 A forechamber or entry lock may be present to provide personnel access to the main chamber while it is under pressure.
 A medical or stores lock may be present to provide access to the main chamber for small items while under pressure.
 The small volume allows quick and economical transfer of small items, as the gas lost has relatively small volume compared to the forechamber.

+In the United States, the engineering safety standards is the American Society of Mechanical Engineers (ASME) Pressure Vessels for Human Occupancy (PVHO).
+There is a design code (PVHO-1) and a post-construction, or maintenance & operations, code (PVHO-1).
+The pressure vessel as a whole is generally to the ASME Boiler and Pressure Vessel Code, Section VIII.
+These PVHO safety codes focus on the systems aspect of the chambers such as life support requirements as well as the acrylic windows.
+The PVHO code addresses hyperbaric medical systems, commercial diving systems, submarines, and pressurized tunnel boring machines.

+Access doors

 An access door or hatch is normally hinged inward and held closed by the pressure differential, but it may also be dogged for a better seal at low pressure.
 There is a door or hatch at the access opening to the forechamber, the main chamber, both ends of a medical or stores lock, and at any trunking to connect multiple chambers.
 A closed bell has a similar hatch at the bottom for use underwater and may have a side hatch for transfer under pressure to a saturation system, or may use the bottom hatch for this purpose.
 The external door to the medical lock is unusual in that it opens outward and is not held closed by the internal pressure, so it needs a safety interlock system to make it impossible to open when the lock is pressurised.

-Viewports are generally provided to allow the operating personnel to visually monitor the occupants, and can be used for hand signalling as an auxiliary emergency communications method.
-Interior lighting can be provided by mounting lights outside the viewports.